matt-winzer/git-branch-workflow/README.md

 ## Objectives

 - Explain the benefits of branch workflow
-- Create feature branches
+- Create branches
-- Merge feature branches
+- Merge branches
-- Resolve Merge Conflicts
+- Resolve merge conflicts

 ## Notes

+- Explain the benefits of branch workflow
+  - So we're not all commiting to same branch
+  - Allows a bunch of people to work on same codebase at once (SAFELY)
+  - Allows you to review code before committing changes (specifically to master)
+  - Allows you to break up the work into smaller chunks
+    * Feature
+    * Task
+    * Release

 ## Resources